 The Stone Gallery (casts a shadow)

 The Dome is St. Paul’s most recognisable feature and soars over the Alta, ceremonial centre of worship within the Cathedral.
-Wren’s clever design actually incorporates two Domes and a Cone, which have a combined weight of over 64, 000 tonnes.
+Sir Christopher Wren’s clever design actually incorporates two Domes and a Cone, which have a combined weight of over 64, 000 tonnes.
 Inside the Cathedral is the wonderful spectacle of the inner Dome, beautifully painted originally by James Thornhill over a four year period, and completed in 1719.
 Pollution deteriorated Thornhill’s work so much that by the 1850’s it required repainting.
 At the base of the inner Dome is the famous Whispering Gallery.
-Popular with visitors, it gains it’s name due to the acoustic qualities present.
+Popular with visitors, the Whispering Gallery gains it’s name due to the acoustic qualities present.
 When whispering into the domed wall on one side, a person listening close to the wall on the opposite side of the gallery can clearly hear the message.
 This is best tested when there are only a few visitors about.
 The gallery usually opens to the public at 10 a.m.

 Higher still, above The Whispering Gallery, is The Ornamental Gallery.
 This area, which affords an amazing view down is unfortunately no longer open to the public, but was once accessible for a fee of 4 pence in the 18th Century.